-Certain information and footnote disclosures normally included in annual financial statements prepared in accordance with U.S. GAAP have been omitted.
-In the opinion of management, these interim unaudited Consolidated Financial Statements reflect all normal and recurring adjustments necessary for a fair presentation of the results for the periods presented.
-Results of operations for the three and nine months ended September 30, 2023 are not necessarily indicative of the results to be expected for the year ending December 31, 2023 or any other period.
-These financial statements should be read in conjunction with the Company's 2022 audited financial statements and notes thereto which were filed on Form 10-K on March 31, 2023.
+Certain information The accompanying unaudited consolidated balance sheet as of March 31, 2024, unaudited consolidated statements of operations, changes in stockholders' (deficit) equity and footnote disclosures normally included in annual financial statements cash flows for the quarters ended March 31, 2024 and 2023 have been prepared in accordance with U.S. GAAP have accounting principles generally accepted in the United States of America for interim financial information with the instructions to Form 10-Q. The accompanying balance sheet as of December 31, 2023 has been omitted, derived from the audited balance sheet as of December 31, 2023 included in the Company's Form 10-K referenced below and does not include all disclosures required by accounting principles generally accepted in the United States of America.
+In the opinion of management, these interim unaudited Consolidated Financial Statements reflect the financial statements include all normal and recurring adjustments considered necessary for a fair presentation of the Company's financial position and operating results.
+Operating results for the periods presented.
+Results of operations for the three and nine months ended September 30, 2023 March 31, 2024 are not necessarily indicative of the results to that may be expected for the year ending December 31, 2023 December 31, 2024 or any other period.
+These

-Convertible Preferred Securities: We account for hybrid contracts that feature conversion options in accordance with U.S. GAAP.
-ASC 815, Derivatives and Hedging Activities ("ASC 815") requires companies to bifurcate conversion options from their host instruments and account for them as free standing derivative financial instruments according to certain criteria.
-The criteria includes circumstances in which (a) the economic characteristics and risks of the embedded derivative instrument are not clearly and closely related to the economic characteristics and risks of the host contract, (b) the hybrid instrument that embodies both the embedded derivative instrument and the host contract is not re-measured at fair value under otherwise applicable generally accepted accounting principles with changes in fair value reported in earnings as they occur and (c) a separate instrument with the same terms as the embedded derivative instrument would be considered a derivative instrument.
+Convertible Preferred Securities: Going Concern We account

+These financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+The Company has incurred recurring losses of \$6,225,932 and \$3,100,869 for hybrid contracts that feature conversion options in accordance with U.S. GAAP ASC 815, Derivatives the three months ended March 31, 2024 and Hedging Activities ("ASC 815") requires companies 2023, respectively, and an accumulated deficit of \$184,920,261 as of March 31, 2024.
+These factors, among others, raise substantial doubt about the Company's ability to bifurcate conversion options continue as a going concern for the next twelve months from their host instruments and account for them as free standing derivative the date these financial instruments according to certain criteria.
+The criteria includes circumstances in which (a) the economic characteristics and risks of the embedded derivative instrument are statements were issued.
+These financial statements do not clearly and closely related include any adjustments relating to the economic characteristics recoverability and risks classification of recorded asset amounts or the host contract, (b) amounts and classification of liabilities that may be necessary should the hybrid instrument that embodies both the embedded derivative instrument and the host contract is not re-measured at fair value under otherwise applicable generally accepted accounting principles with changes in fair value reported in earnings as they occur and (c) a separate instrument with the same terms as the embedded derivative instrument would Company be considered a derivative instrument.